shining-cat/everyday_kt/README.md

 ### Features planned for the full version of the app which will be the one called EVERYDAY, random order for now:

- - manual session recording and editting
+ - manual session input and editing
- - reorder sessions preset
+ - reorder sessions preset -> swipe left to move preset to top of list
+ - create shortcut on device home screen to launch session according to preset -> long press on preset offers option in dialog
  - display recorded sessions in a calendar view
  - rewards basic mechanism (acquisition of one reward per session the reward's level depends on the session length, display as mini-cards in dedicated screen)
  - rewards complete mechanism: gamification: increment number of rewards for longer streaks, lose rewards for streak breaking